 Skill Sheet: What You Will Learn Here

-- Understand margin in more detail
+- What is margin in trading?

 - Different types and features of margin

-Unlike purchasing stock, purchasing futures do not need complete payment.
-To purchase or sell a futures contract, one just needs to pay a portion of the overall contract value.
+Unlike purchasing stock, purchasing futures does not need complete payment.
+To purchase or sell a futures contract, one needs to pay a portion of the overall contract value.
 This payment -- called “margin” -- is basically a minimum requirement that needs to be kept at all times to continue to have the ability to trade futures contracts.